casa-albore-en/casa-albore-en.github.io/_pages/terms.md

 Casa Albore is a non-smoking house.
 You can smoke on the ground-floor terrace or outside.

-Electricity, gas, heating and wood for the winter are included in the price.

-Linen including sheets and bath-towels can be rented for 10€ per person.
+Linen including sheets, bath-towels and teatowel are included.

 A cleaning service is offered at a cost of 50€ / gite.